If your relationship is in trouble…

 Initially: Sometimes it is necessary to have an online video or phone interview with Peter and Tamar for us a to connect and understand where you are coming from and what you want from a marathon.

-The Marathon: A two day non-residential program.
-Both days consist of three or four integrative couple therapy and coaching sessions in Mullumbimby.
+The Marathon: A one or two day non-residential program.
+Both days consist of three integrative couple therapy and coaching sessions in Mullumbimby.
 For some couples taking a weekend break between weekday sessions may enable deeper integration of the process.
 But that is not always so.

 Post-marathon follow up: Face-to-face, online or phone sessions as required.